 To come to a conclusion and make a recommendation to the judge, the GAL will often interview a wide variety of people involved in the child’s life.
 The GAL will interview the child, the child’s parents, counselors, teachers, grandparents, friends of the family, and other caregivers.
 Additionally, if child protective services were involved in the family’s life, the GAL will likely interview them to find out additional information.
 When interviewing the child, the GAL is careful to listen to the child’s opinion, but not lose sight of the best interests of the child if that is contrary to the child’s wishes.

-The best way to be prepared for a GAL investigation and child custody dispute is to be honest with the GAL and consult with an experienced family law attorney.
+The best way to be prepared for a GAL investigation and child custody dispute is, to be honest with the GAL and consult with an experienced family law attorney.
 The family law attorneys at Massey, Stotser & Nichols, PC are here to help you.
 We know that this is a difficult time.
 Child custody can be a sensitive topic and no one wants to think that they are not looking out for the best interest of their children.
-We approach child custody with care, compassion, and the right amount of strategy to get the best result of the possible under the circumstances.
-Contact us today for a consultation.
+We approach child custody with care, compassion, and the right amount of strategy to get the best result possible under the circumstances.